kontz6/never-tv/README.md

 # never-tv

-never tv is a iptv, its free btw and dont sell it!!!
+never tv is an iptv, its free btw and dont sell it!!!